Submission period is now closed

 The committee recommends that proposals be specific about what will make the presentation valuable to attendees.
 Any proposal that is perceived to be a “sales pitch” will not be considered.
 Your proposal should be focused on issues, innovative working solutions, and include information about how you intend to engage attendees.
 All presenters and co-presenters (regardless of session type) will be expected to register for the full conference.

-- Contact Information: the name and contact information for the lead presenter and any co-presenters
+- Contact Information: the names and emails for any presenter and/or co-presenters

 - Constituencies: who would benefit most from attending your session